MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 User data folders are created automatically by WebView2.
 WebView2 developers control the lifetime of the user data folder.
 If your application re-uses user data from application sessions, consider saving the user data folders, otherwise you may delete them.
 Consider the following scenarios when deciding how to manage your user data folders:

 *   If the same user uses your application repeatedly, and the web content of the application relies on the user’s data, save the user data folder.
-If multiple users use your application repeatedly, create a new user data folder for each new user, and save the user data folder of the previous user.
+If multiple users use your application repeatedly, create a new user data folder for each new user, and save the user data folder of each user.
 *   If your application does not have repeat users, create a new user data folder for each user, and delete the previous user data folder.

 ## Create user data folders

-To specify the location of the user data folder, include the `userDataFolder` parameter when calling `CoreWebView2Environment`.
+To specify the location of the user data folder, include the `userDataFolder` parameter when calling [ICoreWebView2Environment](../reference/win32/0-9-538/icorewebview2environment) (Win32) or [CoreWebView2Environment](../reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2) (.NET).
 After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.
 When `userDataFolder` is not specified, WebView2 creates user data folders at default locations as follows:

 * For packaged Windows Store apps, the default user folder is the `ApplicationData\LocalFolder` subfolder in the package’s  folder.
 * For existing desktop apps, the default user data folder is the exe path of your application + `.WebView2`.
 Instead of using the default, we recommend that you specify a user data folder, and that you create it in the same folder where all other app data is stored.